 Course directors: S. Lam, M.D., and E. Karamanovski, M.D.

 Hairline design is one of the key elements of a hair restoration procedure.
 In most cases, knowing how to create a natural looking hairline is essential for hair transplant surgeons.

 Male Hairline Design

-At times, we may go against this rule because of the limitations we might have in the donor hair such as fine hair and low density.
-However, whenever possible to restore this with an adequate number of hairs, this rule helps patients achieve the most pleasing aesthetic result.
-When the patient’s hair is fine, or the density of donor hair is suboptimal, especially in patients who are going toward advanced classes of hair loss, we may decide to elevate the hairline in front and more so on the corners.
-This works perfectly in those individuals with shortage of hair.
+At times, we may go against this rule because of any limitations we might have in the donor hair of the patient such as fine hair and low density.
+Whenever possible to restore this with an adequate number of hairs, this rule helps patients achieve the most pleasing aesthetic result.
+When the patient’s hair is fine, or the density of donor hair is suboptimal, especially in patients who are going towards advanced classes of hair loss, we may decide to elevate the hairline in the front and even more on the corners.
+This works perfectly in those individuals with a shortage of hair.
 A crown area that is thinner than normal goes hand in hand with a hairline that looks receded from its juvenile position.

-A successful hairline design includes many steps including:
+A successful hairline design involves many steps including:

-- Establishing the midline to have a relatively balance hairline
+- Establishing the midline to have a relatively balanced hairline

 - Defining the proportions of the face based on the rule of thirds

 - Adding micro-irregularities as a natural hairline always has it

 - Defining the priorities and budgeting the hair density in different areas strategically